“Anxiety’s like a rocking chair. It gives you something to do, but it doesn’t get you very far.” ― Jodi Picoult

 Cognitive Behavior Therapy (CBT) is an evidence-based treatment option for most anxiety disorders.
 It involves looking at how we think about a situation, how we behave in response to our thoughts, and what we do about it.

-Rachel provides cognitive behavior therapy for anxiety related to the following:
+Our staff provides cognitive behavior therapy for anxiety related to the following:

 - Generalized Anxiety Disorder